microsoft/pwa-toolkit/README.md

 ### Scripts

 1. `$ yarn clean` to delete build artifacts
-2. `$ yarn typecheck` to run typescript checking in all projects.
-(Runs during git precommit)
-3. `$ yarn build` builds all projects and examples.
+2. `$ yarn build` builds all projects and examples.
-4. `$ yarn start` starting building all projects and examples in watch mode.
+3. `$ yarn start` starting building all projects and examples in watch mode.
 Starts webapp at `http://localhost:3000`
-5. `$ yarn start:prod` start examples in production mode.
+4. `$ yarn start:prod` start examples in production mode.
 Enables PWA features, caching and offline mode.
-Launching app at `http://localhost:5000`.
+   Launches app at `http://localhost:4173`.
 Be sure to clear browser cache when first accessing the app.

-To run any above commands for a specific project use the `--filter` flag.
-Example, `$ yarn start --filter ./examples/api`

 ## Contributing